 You can also look into booking classes at local fitness studios.
 You can either go to a chain brand, like SoulCycle, Pure Barre, Solidcore, Corepower Yoga, Barry’s or Orange Theory, where you can pay for drop in classes, or find a class via the Mindbody app or Classpass apps..
 SoulCycle and Pure Barre have their own apps, and Solidcore and Corepower can be found on Classpass, or Mindbody, in addition to Orange Theory.

-I think the Mindbody app is worth highlighting.
-A lot of people know about it on the business side (i.e, of running a studio) as opposed to the consumer side.
-You may notice when you go to certain studio sitesto sign up it will say “Powered by Mindbody” – which means they are also on the Mindbody app.
-The nice thing about Mindbody isthat there is no monthly fee or credits needed to book classes.
+If you haven’t already, you should download the Mindbody app.
+It acts like a GPS for workout studios no matter where you may be in the US or even foreign countries like the UK.
+You may notice when you go to certain studio sites to sign up it will say “Powered by Mindbody” – which means they are also on the Mindbody app.
+The nice thing about Mindbody is that there is no monthly fee or credits needed to book classes.
 You can simply link your credit card to the account, and book in advance and pay a drop in fee.
 I also like Mindbody because it has a function to find a category of class within a specific period of time, including ones from local mom and pop studios that you may not necessarily have heard of.

 The hotel gym